-In order to increase local foot traffic, build momentum and keep your customers coming back, small business owners should be aware of how they can increase their local sales.
-With tight budgets and a limited number of hours in a day, small business owners have to find ways to remain successful and stay ahead of their competition.
-New small businesses, in particular, have to do everything possible to stay strong in their marketing campaigns for the future.
+In order to increase local foot traffic, build momentum and keep your customers coming back, owners should be aware of how to increase business sales.
+With tight budgets and a limited number of hours in a day, small business owners must find ways to remain successful and stay ahead of their competition.
+New small businesses, in particular, have to do everything possible to remain strong in their marketing campaigns for the future, despite having fewer resources.

 There are a number of ways that small businesses can position themselves more strategically to better compete in the local market.
 Streamlining access to local small business information is an excellent place to start.

 Consumers use search engines to locate local businesses and find local information.
 Consumers who searched online for a local business, on a daily basis, more than doubled in 2018.

 Improving your small business’ local search engine optimization (SEO) will generate more traffic, leads, and local business sales.
 Search engines, like Google, have made it easier for consumers to find local businesses.
 Owners should look into location-based ads to increase sales.
 Consumers prefer ads and search results that are relevant to their current location.

 One of the easiest ways to improve your business sales is to secure your local listing.
 A local listing on Google or Bing lets you manage and own key information pages on the web whenever customers search for you, all free of charge.
 Your business will show up as a prominent result in search engines.
 You will also appear on all the available syndicate platforms (such as Google Maps, Google+, etc.).
 Customers will be able to provide ratings and reviews, which will allow you to build a relationship with them – a key tactic to increase small business sales.

 Use “keywords + location” on your site’s title page and heading, and naturally incorporate it into your content.
 This will help anchor your business to your target area.
 Before you do this, however, make sure to research the most relevant keywords for your business.